smroid/cedar-server/building.md

 If you have SkySafari 7 Plus or Pro, you can connect it to Cedar.
 To do so, follow these steps:

+1. Make sure your phone or tablet is on Cedar's wifi network.

-1. With Cedar-server running, start SkySafari.
+2. With Cedar-server running, start SkySafari.

-2. Menu..Settings
+3. Menu..Settings

-3. Telescope Presets
+4. Telescope Presets

-4. Add Preset
+5. Add Preset

-5. ASCOM Alpaca Connection
+6. ASCOM Alpaca Connection

-6. Choose Auto-Detect, and press Scan Network For Devices button.
+7. Choose Auto-Detect, and press Scan Network For Devices button.
 After a delay it should show CedarTelescopeEmulator in the DEVICES section.
 If this fails, try Manual Configuration with your Raspberry Pi's IP address and press the Check IP and Port For Devices button.
 If successful, it will show CedarTelescopeEmulator in DEVICES.

-7. Next
+8. Next

-8. Edit the Preset Name if desired.
+9. Edit the Preset Name if desired.

-9. Change ReadoutRate to 10 per second
+10. Change ReadoutRate to 10 per second

-10. Save Preset
+11. Save Preset

-11. On the main SkySafari screen, tap the Scope icon.
+12. On the main SkySafari screen, tap the Scope icon.
 Press Connect.

 Once you've succeeded in connecting SkySafari to Cedar (yay!), the SkySafari screen will display a reticle showing your telescope's current position as